NVIDIA/kvpress/README.md

 ### How to create a new press ?
 </summary>

 All presses are stored in the `presses` directory.
-The easiest way to create a new press is to create a class that inherits from `BasePress` and implement a `score` method that computes the score for each key-value pair (see `knorm_press.py` for a simple example).
+The easiest way to create a new press is to create a class that inherits from `ScorerPress` and implement a `score` method that computes the score for each key-value pair (see `knorm_press.py` for a simple example).
 Check the notebook [new_press.ipynb](notebooks/new_press.ipynb) for a step-by-step guide.

 Before opening a pull request with a new press, make sure to register it in the `__init__.py` file of repository and to add it in [test_presses.py](tests/presses/test_presses.py).